nodejs/Release/README.md

 In co-ordination with a new *odd-numbered* major release being cut, the previous *even-numbered* major version will transition to the Long Term Support plan.
-The transition to Long Term Support can happen either before or after the new major-version is cut in a Semver-Minor release following [the process documented below])(#marking-a-release-line-as-lts).
+The transition to Long Term Support can happen either before or after the new major version is cut in a Semver-Minor release following [the process documented below])(#marking-a-release-line-as-lts).

 Every major version covered by the LTS plan will be actively maintained for a